MJCSRibeiro/Lanius_biomod2/README.md

 The following repository contains:

-  1. R script "biomod2_github.R"
+  1. R script "_biomod2_github.R_"
-  2. Occurrence data in "Final qgis products"
+  2. Occurrence data in "_Final qgis products_"
-  3. Environmental data in folders for "current" conditions and global change future scenarios (A1B & A2 for cabon emissions; MR & CS for global circulation models)
+  3. Environmental data in folders for "current" conditions and global change future scenarios (A1B & A2 for carbon emissions; MR & CS for global circulation models)

 **How to use**
 -

-  1. Download R script
-  2. Run script up to
+Only the R script "_biomod2_github.R_" is required to download.
+The script automatically downloads the necessary files to run the analysis into a temporary folder in the user's drive.
+Lines